 To save this difficulty in the future, you could advise Mayors and Councillors that work diaries are public records when they first start their term – that way they can make sure they put in as little personal information in their work diaries as possible.

-Don’t forget, the Recordkeeping SPOT has lots of information on keeping and destroying records.
+Don’t forget, the website has lots of information on keeping and destroying records.

 Featured image: Her Majesty Queen Elizabeth II with Lord Mayor Clem Jones at Civic Reception, Brisbane, 6 May 1963, Digital ID 9855